Understanding Children's Outcomes in Scotland

 - Are there difference in outcomes for children in different types of care, such as kinship, foster, or continuing care?

-This project has been commissioned by ADR UK via its Research Commissioning Board, a panel of independent academic experts who rigorously assessed the project to ensure both that the methodology is robust science, and that the research has genuine potential for public good.
+This project has been commissioned by ADR UK via its Research Commissioning Board, a panel of independent experts who rigorously assessed the project to ensure that it represents good science and good value for money.